-During this deployment, one of my inspections was for an elderly lady whose son had recently passed away.
-My scheduler, Debbie, had been talking to her quite a bit on the phone and found out she was going to be all alone for Christmas.
-I ended up spending time with that lovely lady on Christmas, and it really meant alot to me to be able to do that.
+During this deployment, one of my inspections was for an elderly lady whose son had recently passed away and she was going to be all alone for Christmas.
+I ended up spending time with that lovely lady on Christmas, and it really meant a lot to me to be able to do that.
 I was far away from my Kentucky home, but I was making the best of it in New York.
 It felt good to put a smile on her face just by being there and giving her someone to talk to on Christmas.
 These are the memories you don’t forget.

 Christmas New York City: Photo Credit Loco Steve

 It’s at this time of the year that I think of my friends that are either heading home, getting ready to head home, and especially the ones that might not make it home to spend the holidays with family.
 Thinking of them always reminds me of a certain poem.
 It was written by my friend Doug Spurling, a fellow adjuster, and is titled “Adjuster’s Life.”

 His poem reminds me of why we do what we do, especially when times are stressful and the winter nights are long.

 Adjuster’s Life—don’t do it for the money